pwalczysko/omero-guide-upload/docs/import-cli.rst

 The user importing the data needs to have some admin (or restricted-admin) privileges.
 More information about restricted privileges can be found at \ https://docs.openmicroscopy.org/latest/omero/sysadmins/restricted-admins.html

 The import for another user will be done only as demo since the user is required to have specific privileges.
-We will use a user with login name importer1, who could be in real life e.g. a facility manager.
+We will use a user with login name ``importer1``, who could be in real life e.g. a facility manager.

 We will show:

--  How to import data using the CLI for myself and for others
+-  How to import data using the CLI for myself and for others into a remote OMERO.server

 -  How to import data using the CLI “in-place”, which means not copying the imported data into OMERO.
 Instead, OMERO will point to the original location of “in-place” imported files, thus preventing data duplication.